Gävle goat: Repeated destruction by fire

 In 1996, the Southern Merchants introduced camera surveillance to monitor the goat 24 hours a day.
 On 27 November 2004, the Gävle Goat's homepage was hacked, and one of the two official webcams changed.
-In 2003, while security guards were posted around the goat in order to prevent further vandalism, the temperature dropped far below zero.
-As the guards ducked into a nearby restaurant to escape the cold, the vandals struck.
+In 2003, while security guards were posted around the goat in order to prevent vandalism, the temperature dropped far below freezing.
+As the guards sheltered in a nearby restaurant to escape the cold, the goat was burned.

 During the weekend of 3–4 December 2005, a series of attacks on public Yule Goats across Sweden were carried out; the Gävle Goat was burnt on 3 December.
 The Visby goat on Gotland burned down, the Yule Goat in Söderköping, Östergötland was torched, and there was an attack on a goat located in Lycksele, Västerbotten.

 The Christmas season of 2006 marked the 40th anniversary of the Gävle Goat, and the city held a large celebration in honor of the goat on 3 December.
-The Goat Committee fireproofed the goat with "Fiber ProTector Fireproof", a fireproofing substance that is used in airplanes.
-In earlier years when the goat had been fireproofed, the dew had made the liquid drip off the goat.
-To prevent this from happening in 2006, "Fireproof ProTechtor Solvent Base" was applied to the goat.
-Despite their efforts, the goat has been damaged or destroyed a total of 38 times.
+The Goat Committee fireproofed the goat with "Fiber ProTector Fireproof", a fireproofing substance used in airplanes.
+In earlier years, when the goat had been fireproofed, the dew had made the liquid drip off the goat.
+To prevent this from happening, "Fireproof ProTechtor Solvent Base" was applied to the goat.

+Despite their efforts, the goat has been damaged or destroyed a total of 43 times.
 On 27 November 2016, an arsonist equipped with petrol burned it down just hours after its inauguration.
 After a few flame-free years under 24-hour security, the goat was again burned on 17 December 2021.
 In 2023, it was severely pecked at for grain by jackdaws, due to the straw used to construct the goat containing higher than usual amounts of seeds.
+In 2025, it was blown over by strong winds from Storm Johannes.

 In the years it has been allowed to stand throughout Christmas, the goat has been disassembled a few days before or after New Year's Day, with the straw discarded and the frame structure stored for next year.